davepinch/pinchy.cc/collections/_hashtags/dream-log.md

 ---
 title: "#dream-log"
-author_profile: false
+hashtag: "dream-log"
 tags:
-  - Dream Log
   - Special Tag
 ---

 The [Dream Log](/tags/#dream-log) tag is a record of a dream.